nhselect/cypmh-index/content/rapid-access/snapshot-of-accredited-short-courses-in-cyp-mental-health.md

       on children and young people’s mental health, wellbeing and development to any adult working with children, young people and families
 ---
-This list provides access to a selection of evidence-based materials via e learning for healthcare and self-assessment and quiz formats.
-The collated resources within the list will allow the user to test broad and fundamental knowledge and skills in the understanding of CYP mental Health, Learning Disability or Autism.
+This list provides access to a selection of evidence-based materials via elearning for healthcare with self-assessment and quiz formats.
+The collated resources within the list will allow the user to test broad and fundamental knowledge and skills in the understanding of CYP mental health, learning disability or autism.